ghik/sbt-nosbt/README.md

 # plainsbt

-`plainsbt` is a Scala plugin to make your complex, multi-module build definition maintainable like a regular Scala code.
+`plainsbt` is a Scala plugin to make your complex, multi-module build definition maintainable like regular Scala code.

 ## Overview

 `sbt` can be intimidating.
-This is mostly caused by various abstraction and "magic" layers that it employs.
+This is mostly due to various abstraction and "magic" layers.
 However, deep down, `sbt` build definition is ultimately just plain Scala code.
-This plugin aims to bring that plain Scala to the surface, removing at least some of the `sbt`'s magic around it.
+This plugin aims to bring that plain Scala to the surface, removing at least some of the `sbt`'s magic.

 ### `.sbt` files